f418me/f418me-mcp-server/README.md

 }
 ```

-### Example configuration with Alby NWC and the public f418.me server
+## Using Kiro with Alby NWC and the Public f418.me Server

-If your agent supports multiple MCP servers, you can combine the Alby NWC
+To use the f418.me MCP server with Alby NWC and the public f418.me server, you need to configure your AI agent to connect to these services.
+[Kiro](https://kiro.dev) provides a convenient way to set up these connections using the `mcp_config.json` file.

-server for handling Lightning payments, the public f418.me server, and an
+Here we set up the Alby NWC server for handling Lightning payments, the public f418.me server, and an optional memory tool server:
-optional in-memory tool server.
-A minimal `mcp_config.json` could look like:

 ```json
 {